Of all the things I once took for granted while living in France, finding tasty fresh bread when I stepped outside is what I miss the most.

 La baguette‘s origins are unclear, but long loaves of bread were being made in France as early as the 18th century.
-A fellow blogger did a great job at investigating the famous French loaf’s beginnings.
 It seems the name “baguette” appeared in the 1920s.
 This French word can refer to a magician’s wand, or a conductor’s baton.
 France – and Paris – promptly adopted it.
 Due to the baguette’s short shelf life (it gets stale quickly,) French customers had to purchase a fresh loaf daily.
-After World War 2, bakeries multiplied and could soon be found at every street corner.
+After World War II, bakeries multiplied and could soon be found at every street corner.

 Movie makers, writers, and tourists took notice and started depicting French people with a baguette in hand.
 An enduring French stereotype was born.

 |In Paris, tourists carry cameras.
 Locals carry baguettes!|

 |A good French citizen exercises his right to vote… a baguette in hand!

 Why do I miss my daily baguette so much?
 As in entered my favorite boulangerie, it looked and smelled so good, with its golden crispy crust and pale, chewy interior, winking at me, ever so tempting.